-This new \$7 million, 35,000 sq. ft YMCA center will offer an indoor pool, gymnasium with basketball courts, aerobics studio, and fitness area, as well as child care and teen centers.
-The center will be located in Lancaster City Park on the south side of the Stanley Kleiner Activity Center near 10th Street West and Avenue L-8.
+This new \$7 million, 35,000 sq. ft YMCA center opened to the public on August 15, 2009 offers an indoor pool, gymnasium with basketball courts, aerobics studio, and fitness area, as well as child care and teen centers.
+The center is located in Lancaster City Park on the south side of the Stanley Kleiner Activity Center near 10th Street West and Avenue L-8.

-Funding for the center will be provided through a combination of grants and community donations.
-Under an agreement with the City of Lancaster, the YMCA will lease the parkland for \$1 per year for 50 years.
-In exchange, the YMCA will provide partial or full fee waivers to families and individuals who could not otherwise afford to pay for the center's programs.
+Funding for the center was provided through a combination of grants and community donations.
+Under an agreement with the City of Lancaster, the YMCA leases the parkland for \$1 per year for 50 years.
+In exchange, the YMCA provides partial or full fee waivers to families and individuals who could not otherwise afford to pay for the center's programs.

-The construction portion of the project will employ approximately 250 people.
-Approximately 150 jobs will be created once the building is completed and operating, and an estimated 600 volunteers will be involved in a variety of programs offered by the center, such as children's swim lessons, after-school tutoring, and sports tournaments.
+The construction portion of the project employed approximately 250 people.
+Approximately 150 jobs were created with the completion of the building, and an estimated 600 volunteers are involved in a variety of programs offered by the center, such as children's swim lessons, afterschool tutoring, and sports tournaments.